projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    :align: center
    :name: SR-IOV-vf-passthrough

-   SR-IOV VF Passthrough Architecture In ACRN
+   SR-IOV VF Passthrough Architecture in ACRN

 1. The SR-IOV VF device needs to bind the PCI-stud driver instead of the vendor-specific VF driver before the device passthrough.